Learning neutrino effects in Cosmology with Convolutional Neural Networks: Introduction

 In the last decade, deep learning approaches have been applied to many different fields of research, achieving outstanding results; especially in computer vision and image recognition challenges~\citep{imagenet_2012}.
 Deep learning is a branch of machine learning that makes use of deep neural networks.
 An increasing number of studies are also adopting these methods for a variety of problems in cosmology.
-For example,~\cite{ravanbakhsh_estimating_2017} and~\cite{he2018analysis} applied convolutional neural networks (CNNs) to estimate the cosmological parameters directly from simulated dark matter distributions and the distribution of photons in Cosmic Microwave Background;~\cite{He2019} built a deep CNN to predict the non-linear structure formation of the Universe from simple linear perturbation theory;~\cite{Rodriguez:2018mjb} and~\cite{Zamudio-Fernandez:2019lxp} used Generative Adversarial Networks (GANs) models to synthesize samples of the cosmic web and predict high-resolution 3D distributions of cosmic neutral hydrogen; finally,~\cite{Hezaveh:2017sht} exploited the use of CNNs to estimate the strong gravitational lensing parameters accurately.
+For example,~\cite{ravanbakhsh_estimating_2017},~\cite{he2018analysis} and ~\cite{Ntampaka:2019ole} applied convolutional neural networks (CNNs) to estimate the cosmological parameters directly from simulated dark matter distributions and the distribution of photons in Cosmic Microwave Background;~\cite{He2019} built a deep CNN to predict the non-linear structure formation of the Universe from simple linear perturbation theory;~\cite{Rodriguez:2018mjb} and~\cite{Zamudio-Fernandez:2019lxp} used Generative Adversarial Networks (GANs) models to synthesize samples of the cosmic web and predict high-resolution 3D distributions of cosmic neutral hydrogen;~\cite{Ramanah:2019cbm} introduced a novel halo painting network to map the cosmic density fields of dark matter to realistic halo distributions;~\cite{Hezaveh:2017sht} exploited the use of CNNs to estimate the strong gravitational lensing parameters accurately; finally,~\cite{List:2019msk} applied conditional Generative Adversarial Networks (cGANs) to predict how changing the underlying physics alters the simulation results.

 In this paper, we apply a modified version of the deep neural network proposed by~\cite{He2019} to establish the mapping between simulations with massless and massive neutrinos.
-The important advantage of our approach consists in the ability to produce complex numerical simulations from the standard ones in an extremely fast way and with high accuracy.
+The important advantage of our approach consists in the ability to produce complex numerical simulations from the standard ones in a fraction of few minutes using a modern Graphics Processing Unit (GPU), and with the same statistical properties as the standard N-body techniques.

 The paper is organized as follows.
 In Section~\ref{sec:Simulations} we briefly describe the cosmological simulations we have used in this work.
-We then present our model's architecture and the quantitative results in Sections~\ref{sec:Method} and~\ref{sec:Results}.
+We then present a description of the training process and the quantitative results in Sections~\ref{sec:Model1} and~\ref{sec:Results}.
 Finally, we draw our conclusions in Section~\ref{sec:Conclusions}.